 Cookies are pieces of information that are stored on the website visitor's end device (PC, smartphone, etc.).
 On the one hand, these are necessary to display a website correctly ("technically necessary cookies").
 On the other hand, they are also used for other purposes, for example to analyze the behavior of website visitors, for advertising purposes or when integrating social plugins.
 (Note: In the following, the term "cookies" also refers to comparable technologies such as counting pixels, etc.).

-Let us first look at the current legal situation.
-In this respect, since the entry into force of GDPR (Regulation (EU) 2016/679) on 25 May 2018 the following:
+Let's first take a look at the current legal situation.
+In this respect, the following has applied since GDPR (Regulation (EU) 2016/679) came into force on 25.05.2018:

-It should not be concealed that this legal situation could change with the entry into force of thee Privacy Regulation.
-EPrivacy regulation However, since this is currently still under political discussion, the use of the GDPR - and thus the precautionary obtaining of consent by means of a checkbox remains in force for the time being with regard to cookies & co.
-You can read the details in my wp unboxed article „TheePrivacy Regulation: What's in store for you?".
+It should not be concealed that this legal situation could change when the ePrivacy Regulation comes into force.
+However, as the ePrivacy Regulation is currently still under political discussion, the application of GDPR - and therefore the precautionary obtaining of consent by means of a checkbox - will remain in place for the time being with regard to cookies & co.
+You can read the details in my article "The ePrivacy Regulation: What's in store for you?".